RetroHaven/Pickup/README.md

 spawnerpickup.setspawner.others (Admin permission to change the players mobspawner if there has been a change by a cheeky player)

 # Compiling
 Compiling is done via maven.
-To compile a JAR, cd into the Project Poseidon directory and run the following command:
+To compile a JAR, cd into the directory and run the following command:

 `mvn clean package`